 If the victim has not previously been identified, restitution staff will review the DA file and police reports associated with the case to identify and contact potential victims.
 If it is deemed that you are owed restitution on a case handled by CSP, the Restitution Specialist will contact you via mail or phone.
 You will be required to submit forms which will help the Restitution Specialist to determine and verify the amount of restitution owed.
 Once a restitution amount is determined and verified the Restitution Specialist will establish a payment plan for the defendant. it is the obligation of the defendant to make payments through the CSP Restitution program.
 Those payments are then distributed to the victim.

-When an adult or juvenile is placed on probation and is ordered by the court to pay restitution, the responsibility for collecting restitution falls to the probation department.
+When an adult or juvenile is placed on formal probation and is ordered by the court to pay restitution, the responsibility for collecting restitution falls to the probation department.
 By law, restitution amounts in adult and juvenile cases are determined by the Probation Department with concurrence by the Court and defendant.
 In addition, each probationer must be assessed for their ability to pay, with monthly payments set accordingly.
-Please see the attached brochures for specific information on either juvenile or adult restitution, and the process for documenting losses, collection of restitution, and disbursement of funds collected from probationers to victims.

 CSP Victim Advocates are also well trained regarding restitution.
 A Victim Advocate can assist crime victims in obtaining the needed documentation and presenting it to the Deputy District Attorney handling their case.
 Restitution Specialists and Victim Advocates will help you complete the necessary forms to insure that you have every opportunity to collect your restitution; to make you as financially whole as possible.

 - Wages or profits lost due to injury

 - Replacement value of stolen or damaged property

 - Cost of installing security devices

 - Retrofitting of residence or vehicle if required due to injuries sustained in the crime